 Suzuki has been conspicuous by its absence from the neo-retro market sector.
-Instead, it’s naturally been focusing its attention on bread and butter bikes, including the 6th iteration of the prized GSX-R1000.
-Also, it’s expanded its smaller capacity range.
+Instead, its attention has been focused on bread and butter bikes, including the sixth iteration of the prized GSX-R1000.
+Furthermore, it’s expanded its smaller capacity range.

 Suzuki SV650X Concept

 However, last week Suzuki released a teaser video promising the reveal of a new bike at EICMA between 9th and 12th November.
 Many believe this bike to be Suzuki’s naked roadster, the SV650 in the guise of a neo-retro café racer, monikered SV650X.

 In an earlier press release, however, on 22 September 2017, the manufacturer said:

 “Suzuki Motor Corporation will unveil the SV650X at this year’s Tokyo Motor Show – which takes place from 27th October to 5th November – an evolution of the SV650 Rally concept shown at last year’s event.
 The original concept was designed to pay homage to the tarmac rally cars and bikes of the 1970s.”

 So, the reveal could take place at the Tokyo Motor Show or EICMA.
 Either way, it means we’re going to see the bike at some point, between now and the 12th of November.

 Suzuki SV650X TEASER VIDEO

-Wow… granted you shouldn’t expect to get too much from a teaser video – just enough to whet the appetite.
-However, as far teasers go, this one is abstract to the point of subliminal.
+You shouldn’t expect to get too much from a teaser video – just enough to whet the appetite.
+However, this teaser is abstract to the point of subliminal.
 And what’s up with the whole perfume advert vibe, replete with the cheesy smouldering woman?
 I thought motorcycle marketing had evolved beyond that now?